f5devcentral/f5-agility-labs-adc/docs/class8/Module1/Lab1.rst

-Intro - UDF blueprint deployment
+Intro - UDF Blueprint Deployment
 ================================

 In order to begin you will need to go to F5's Unified Development Framework (UDF) site and launch the appropriate course.
 The following will walk you through that process.